 But when it comes to biologics production, all process steps influence on patient safety and must thus be considered critical.
 So, implementing these concepts in Samsung Biologics’s new facility was a comprehensive task.

 Our team of quality and compliance experts began by defining a new lean and cost-effective quality strategy for Samsung Biologics.
 This formed the basis of an updated verification master plan, which provided Samsung Biologics with a toolbox for monitoring and controlling the progress of qualification activities.
 Then the team initiated the daunting task of performing quality risk assessment (QRA) on all process and utility units.
-With such a huge amount of units to be assessed, it was imperative to organise it so that time and resources are used in the most optimum way.
+With such a huge amount of units to be assessed, it was imperative to organize it so that time and resources are used in the most optimum way.
 We thus decided to divide all units into 16 groups according to type - all filtration processes were grouped in one QRA and all chromatography processes in another.
-This meant that we could focus on one process type at a time and really maximise the involvement of our subject matter experts.
+This meant that we could focus on one process type at a time and really maximize the involvement of our subject matter experts.

 Based on the QRA, we made a verification plan for each process and utility unit, verifying that the quality level and documentation is in line with Samsung Biologics’s requirements and quality ambitions for its new facility.